biopype/Computaional_Drug_Discovery_Progesterone_Receptor/Exploratory Data Analysis and Model Comparison for Progesterone Receptor.md

-# **Computational Drug Discovery: Evaluating Descriptor Performance and Machine Learning Model Assessment for Progesterone Receptor**
+# **Computational Drug Discovery: Assessing Descriptor Performance and Machine Learning Models for Progesterone Receptor**

 ## **Aim of the project:**